The Best Underwear for Working Out

 The moisture factor and exercise underwear

 Another biggie for skipping underwear is to avoid a build up of moisture.
 Many women have learned the hard way about what happens when you sit around in a wet bathing suit.
-Chances are soon thereafter you might end up with a yeast or other kind of vaginal infection.
+Chances are soon thereafter you might have ended up with a certain kind of infection.

 That’s because yeast and bacteria like warm, dark places.
 And guess what the inside of your underwear is, if you’re exercising for a long time?
 I know I’m being explicit and it may sound gross, but it’s the truth.